civic-commons/opencivic/README.md

 Getting started
 ---------------
-Apps Catalog for 7.x requies several patches to be applied to Drupal core.
+OpenCivic for 7.x requies several patches to be applied to Drupal core.
 It provides a `distro.make` file for building a full Drupal distro including core patches as well as a copy of the `opencivic` install profile.

-1. Grab the `distro.make` file from Apps Catalog and run:
+1. Grab the `distro.make` file from OpenCivic and run:

         $ drush make distro.make [directory]